K - 4th Young Explorers' Missions

 Teacher training workshops equip you with knowledge, skills, and resources necessary to prepare students for their K-4th Young Explorers' mission.
 While there is no charge for teacher training workshops, it is strongly recommended that you attend a workshop prior to your scheduled mission.

-Upcoming workshops are scheduled for January 10, 2018 from 9am-1pm.
+Upcoming workshops are scheduled for September 11, 2019 from 5-8pm or January 15, 2020 from 5-8pm.
 Classroom activities, lunch and four CEUs are included.

 Step 3: Prepare your students.